dejanbatanjac/dejanbatanjac.github.io/_posts/2020-07-09-Resnet from scratch.md

         return x
 ```

 Lastly the full ResNet is a composition.
-The few things we define is the number of inputs (usually 3) and the number of outputs (usually 1000).
+The few things we define are the number of inputs (usually 3) and the number of outputs (usually 1000).

-The channels 64 is the initial number of planes (channels) and in the end we have the 512 channels.
-All ResNet architectures will have these l0, l1, l2, l3 layers where l1, l2, and l3 will double the channels by factor 2.
+The initial number of channels is 64 and in the end we have 512 channels.
+All ResNet architectures will have these l0, l1, l2, l3 layers where l1, l2, and l3 will double the channels by a factor of 2.

 ```python
 class ResNet(nn.Module):